Kastel Fortress: Ottoman Empire

 In 1528, the entire territory of Jajačka banovina, from Jajce to the river Sava, fell to the Ottoman rule.
 Banja Luka becomes the capital of Bosnian Sandžak-beg in 1554.
 When the Bosnian Pashaluk was founded in 1580, its capital was in Banja Luka.
 The first Beglerbeg (ruler) was Gazi Ferhad Pasha Sokolović, who initiated substantial building activity in the Lower Šeher, today's center of the city, where he built 216 objects.
 Among them, an arsenal was built, before 1587.
-The arsenal was turned into a fortress during the reign of Mehmed III (1595-1603), and was called the New Fort.
+The arsenal was turned into a fortress during the reign of Mehmed III (1595–1603), and was called the New Fort.
 According to tradition, a Mosque was built in the fort, and it was built in the name of the aforementioned Sultan.

-During the restoration of Numan-Pasha Ćuprilić in 1712-1714, the fort got its final dimensions.
-It was expanded according to principles of Voban's system, and it was also repaired in 1734-1738 after a battle.
+During the restoration of Köprülüzade Numan Pasha in 1712–1714, the fort got its final dimensions.
+It was expanded according to principles of Voban's system, and it was also repaired in 1734–1738 after a battle.
 According to an anonymous document, presumably written in 1785, there were fifty cannons in the fort.
 The last restoration of the fort happened in 1868.
 During the occupation of Austria-Hungary, one battalion was stationed in the fort.
 After world war II and until 1959, the Kastel fortress was used for military purposes.
-During the 60's and afterwards, Kastel was used for a wide variety of purposes.
+During the 1960s and afterwards, Kastel was used for a wide variety of purposes.